chipster6/NeoPrompt/README.md

 - **M3 - Daily Comfort**: Hotkeys, history filters, desktop packaging (Tauri)

 ## Project Status

+Note: Some V2 endpoints and infra (compose, configs/) may be introduced incrementally.
+Where references exist, they are marked as planned and will be added as the engine components land.

 M0 complete baseline: two-container stack (api + nginx), env-driven CORS, health endpoints, schema endpoint, structured logging, rate-limit stub, CI updated.